mwszekely/preact-prop-helpers/README.md

            pageNavigationSize: 0.1,
            // This can be used to track when the user navigates between rows with the arrow keys
            onNavigateLinear: null
        },
-       singleSelectionParameters: {
-           // When a child is selected, it is indicated with this ARIA attribute:
-           ariaPropName: "aria-checked",
-           // Are children selected when they are activated (e.g. clicked), or focused (e.g. tabbed to)?
-           selectionMode: "focus"
-       },
        singleSelectionDeclarativeParameters: {
            // Which child is currently selected?